LBJ: The Early Years: Plot

 Johnson receives a phone call that his father had died, and he goes to Texas for his funeral, when he discovers that his father left his mother in thousands of dollars' worth of debt.
-This revelation, combined with the high cost of running a campaign, forces LBJ to becoming a friend to lobbyists in order to find money.
+This revelation, combined with the high cost of running a campaign, forces LBJ to become a friend to lobbyists in order to find money.
 These new connections mean that not only he can begin to get financial help, but his stalled hydroelectric project gets the help it needs in order to happen.
 At a party held by his largest backer, Johnson meets a vivacious and attractive woman, Alice Glass (Morgan Brittany), who becomes a lightning rod for his ambition.
 Despite the threat of another woman, Lady Bird is determined to keep her husband and to help him become even more successful.

 It is now 1948, and Johnson now is vying for a Senate seat soon to be vacated by a retiring Senator.
 His promises kept to the people of the hill country, he still must defeat Governor Coke Stevenson, who battles him for a Texas Democratic caucus vote amid rumors of corruption in the form of vote fixing.
-A 28-28 deadlock is broken when Johnson's staffers pull onto the floor a drunk member (despite goons under the control of Stevenson trying to prevent it), whose vote gains LBJ the Democratic Senate nomination.
+A 28–28 deadlock is broken when Johnson's staffers pull onto the floor a drunk member (despite goons under the control of Stevenson trying to prevent it), whose vote gains LBJ the Democratic Senate nomination.
 LBJ goes on to win the Senate seat in November, easily defeating his Republican opponent.